0xs3pi0l/CTF_writeups/PicoCTF2022/RPS/writeup.md

 ![](images/main.png)

-The description tells us that the program plays rock, paper scissors against us.
+The description tells us that this is a rock/paper/scissors game program.
 We start by taking a look at the `main()` function in the source code.
 The program prints a menu and then takes an input through the `tgetinput()` function.
-It calls the `play()` and if it returns *true* it increments the *win* counter, which is initialized to 0 at the beginning of the file.
+It calls the `play()` function and if it returns *true* it increments the *win* counter, which is initialized to 0 at the beginning of the file.
 When the *win* counter becomes equal to 5, the flag gets printed on the screen.
 Now the goal is to analyze the `play()` function to understand how to get *True* as the returned value.

 ![](images/play.png)

 The function asks us to choose between rock, paper and scissors.
 It takes our input and puts it in the *player_turn* array that it defined at the beginning of the function.
 It also uses two other arrays : *hands* and *loses*.
 They are both character pointers arrays.
 The first one contains the pointers to the strings "rock", "paper" and "scissors".
 The second contains the pointers to the same strings, but in a different order, so that every string in *hands* is allineated with the corresponding losing string in the *loses* array.

 ![](images/hands_loses.png)